WannaCry Scenario: Hospital Emergency

 • Balance between immediate containment and patient safety continuity

-• Healthcare-specific challenges including FDA medical device regulations
+• Healthcare-specific challenges including medical device regulations (FDA in US; MHRA in UK)

 • Kill switch discovery and implementation as emergency response technique